Hi, I'm Calling About Your Cat, Again

 That collar I'd given him had two consequences: I got phone calls from people who found him, and I got to give him a name.
 Half dignified and half a joke, I called him Mr. Bister.
 People used my voicemail to express both the happiness and the anxiety he brought to their lives.
 So many messages accumulated that I started saving them:

 One day a neighbor told me she was moving to a farm with her parents.
 Given little Mr.'s nonchalance toward motor vehicles, I realized it might be best for all concerned if he went with her.
 Months later she told me his name was Muldoon and that he'd turned her father into a cat lover.
-He also refused to abide by the terms of the owner-pet relationship, having a tendency to disappear for weeks at a time while the family went door-to-door with flyers and photographs, called the local shelters, and generally didn't sleep until he wandered casually back, as if returning from a short walk.
+He also refused to abide by the terms of the owner-pet contract, disappearing for weeks at a time while the family went door-to-door with flyers and photographs, called the local shelters, and generally didn't sleep until he wandered casually back, as if returning from a short walk.
 When, in a panic, she reported one of these episodes to me, I tried to reassure her.
 But I recalled his 3 AM fits of desperation and knew he'd only exasperate anyone who tried to hold him.
 As far as I know, he's out there still, a cat belonging only to himself.